Devon7925/slang-native-playground/README.md

 * `playground_REBIND_FOR_DRAW` on a texture allows specifying a texture that will mirror another texture so it becomes accessible in a graphics context
 * `playground::SAMPLER` allows a sampler to be used

+### `playground::CALL_INDIRECT`

+Takes a buffer and a offset and makes an indirect dispatch using them.
+The buffer is not accessible from the shader being called.

 ## Examples

 There are examples of use of the extra features in the `examples` folder.